 Going serverless can help your organization shift more operational responsibilities to the cloud without relying on or thinking about your own on-premise servers.
 This can increase your business agility and supports experimentation with new products, services, technologies, features and business models.
 Serverless computing allows you to build and run applications and services by eliminating infrastructure management tasks such as server or cluster provisioning, patching, operating system maintenance and capacity provisioning.

 There are any number of good use cases for serverless, such as building new applications, or modernizing pre-existing applications that have become too fragile in their current state.
 It can also be used effectively when transitioning from legacy data warehousing to an AWS cloud-native data lake.
+We’ve highlighted a use case from one of our latest client engagements in the second part of our modernization blog series here.

 Serverless is a more viable solution when your organization needs to execute resource-intensive code such as an image-processing pipeline.
 It’s useful on an ad hoc basis when something unexpected comes up.
 And serverless excels when traffic patterns rise significantly or unexpectedly, automatically detecting load changes, adjusting instantly and scaling without effort to meet the need.
 When using serverless, applications run only when there is traffic, so your business pays only for the resources it uses.
 With containers and virtual machines, you pay for those resources to be available around the clock.